iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 (v) each party shall take appropriate technical and organisational measures against unauthorised or unlawful processing of the personal data or its accidental loss, destruction or damage.

-e. iComply 3 membership will provide to the member 10Gb of storage for data upload.
-If this file limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.
+e) The latest version of iComply provides to the Member 10Gb of storage for file upload.
+If this limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.

 8. THIRD PARTY PROVIDERS